catsoften/The-Powder-Toy/Wiki/elements/CRNM.md

 CRNM is not to be underestimated, as it releases nearly-invisible DFLM, a slow burning VIRS like flame that burns through almost all materials.
 CRNM's color reduces in brightness to near black as detonation stages progress.

+Photons can pass through CRNM, being converted into NTRI in the process.

 ## Technical
 #### Properties
 **life:** Current detonation stage.
 Ends at 10, if greater than 0 will detonate.
 At life = 9 will ignite nearby CRNM that's not already detonated.